China landscape

 3

-Rabies titer test (≥0.5 IU/ml) from GACC-approved lab; blood can be drawn on the same day as or any day after the second vaccination; titer result valid for up to one year from sampling date
+Rabies titer test (≥0.5 IU/mL) from a GACC-approved lab — required for pets from non-designated countries (including continental US and most EU states).
+Blood can be drawn on the same day as or any day after the second vaccination.
+There is no mandatory post-titer waiting period for China; the result is valid for up to one year from the sampling date.
+Pets from one of the 19 GACC-designated countries/regions are exempt from this step.

 4